PUYUP/to-do-list/README.md

 ### Back
 1. use `pip install -r requirements.txt`
-1. run migrations `python manage.py migrate`
+2. run migrations `python manage.py migrate`
-1. run it `python manage.py runserver`
+3. run it `python manage.py runserver`
+4. run test `python manage.py test`

 ### Front
 1. install using `yarn`
-1. run it `npm run dev`
+2. run it `npm run dev`

 ### How to use
 - To access the application use `localhost:4000` for main application and `localhost:7000/admin` to access django admin page.
 For now the data is still empty, you can create new data in the front end or by accessing django admin.